Jedediah Smith’s Travels Pictures and Maps

 When Jedediah Smith’s family moved to the Western Reserve country of Ohio.
 Jedediah Smith struck out for the frontier.
 According to some, Jedediah carried two books—the Bible and the Lewis and Clark Expedition.
 Not long after reaching St. Louis, Jedediah learned the lieutenant governor of Missouri, William H. Ashley and Andrew Henry, a veteran fur trader, had formed a partnership to trap beaver on the upper Missouri River.
 Ashley placed an advertisement in the Missouri Gazette:

 Jedediah Smith quickly signed on; this was his way west.
 At the junction of the Yellowstone and Missouri river, Major Henry built a second Fort Henry.
 From there, Maj.
 Henry sent Jedediah Smith and a small party farther upriver to winter near the mouth of the Musselshell and Missouri rivers.
 During the winter, both parties lost horses to the Assiniboine.

-When the Musselshell party returned in the spring to Fort Henry, Major Henry sent Jedediah Smith downriver to find Ashley and tell him they needed more horses at Fort Henry.
+In the spring the Musselshell party returned to Fort Henry, Major Henry sent Jedediah Smith down the Missouri to find Ashley and tell him they needed more horses at Fort Henry.

 Jedediah Smith and several trappers were pinned down on the Missouri River sandbar.
 After a brief fight, the survivors dashed for the river and swam across; twelve trappers lay dead on the sandbar.
 A few of the men were picked up by men in one of Ashley’s boats, the others swam to the opposite shore.
 Eleven of the men were wounded, two of them later died.